Learning to Remember, Learn, and Forget in Attention-Based Models: Experiments

 \subsection{Palimpsa's Learning Dynamics on MQAR}

 As derived in the methods section, the forgetting gate implies an effective memory window $N_t$ via the relation $\alpha_{t} = (1-\frac{1}{N_t}) = e^{-A d_t}$.
 In Fig.~\ref{fig:dynamics}, we track the evolution of $N_t$ and the \emph{metaplasticity ratio} during MQAR training, defined as $(I_{\max}-I_{\min})/I_{\min}$ (noting that $I_{min}> I_{prior}>0$ holds).
 The exponential growth of $N_t$ in early epochs demonstrates that the meta-learner correctly identifies that solving MQAR requires slow forgetting (large $N_t$).
 When $N_t$ becomes large enough for the task, the training loss starts to decrease.
 This metaplasticity ratio rises to $\approx 40$, meaning highly consolidated synapses become $40$-fold more stable than plastic ones.
-Notably, during the first 200 steps, the ratio remains low because $N_t$ is small: high forgetting prevents the accumulation of importance, keeping the model in a regime equivalent to Mamba2.\\ Future large-scale metaplastic models could optimize efficiency by selectively using metaplastic heads when the average $\log N_t$ exceeds a learned threshold.
+Notably, during the first 200 steps, the ratio remains low because $N_t$ is small: high forgetting prevents the accumulation of importance, keeping the model in a regime equivalent to Mamba2.